juanfresia/bash-junkie/_posts/2020-04-23-bash-conditionals.md

 [[ ( $foo == 1 && $bar == 2 ) || 3 < 2 ]]
 ```

-But `[[` is a _compound command_, so it is not tied to that substitution.
-In
+As a _compound command_, `[[` is not tied to the same rules for substitution.
-fact, it performs substitutions in a more friendly and orderly way.
+In fact, it performs substitutions in a more friendly and orderly way.
 This
 allow anther nice feature: _short circuiting_.
 With builtins this cannot be
-`done, simple because all expansions have to be performed _before_ calling
+done, simply because all substitution and variable expansions have to be
-the builtin.
-However, `[[` is part of the shell syntax, and it does short
+performed _before_ calling the builtin.
+However, `[[` is part of the shell
-circuiting!
+syntax, and it does short circuiting!

 ```bash
 # Second part of the -o could be ommited given that whole expression